Jetsetter/PathScrollbarMenu/README.md

 ### How to use?
 We use Mootools as our main framework, and as such, this class is written for use with Mootools.
 The only requirement is Mootools Core > 1.4.
 This class should be simple enough to port to a jQuery plugin, and if there is enough interest we will do so (or someone else can do it -- we won't complain).

-To instantiate the class simplly call:
+To instantiate the class simply call:

 	new PathScrollbarMenu(options /* optional options object */);